 Biological response components were selected based on bioassessment indices developed for California wadeable streams (i.e., benthic macroinvertebrates, algae).
 Water chemistry stressors were selected that are strongly associated with biological condition in perennial streams (i.e., nutrients, conductivity).
 Physical habitat indices were selected that quantify flow, channel, and riparian condition observed at a site.
 Specific justification for the chosen stressors and their relationship to biology is described below.
 In short, the conceptual stressor-response model reflected by our choice of indicators is generally described as the habitat requirements for biological organisms and the alteration (i.e., response) in the structure and function of these communities along stressor gradients as habitat quality declines.
-These relationships establish the foundation of many bioassessment methods [4,9,18] and our stressor-response model reflects these principles.
+These relationships establish the foundation of many bioassessment methods [4,9,10] and our stressor-response model reflects these principles.

-The four narrative assessment categories were defined in a way that would align with management processes.
+The four narrative assessment categories were defined in a way that would align with management processes by indicating biological condition and suggesting which stressor categories are associated with the condition.
+These categories provide a first indication of how biology at a site responds to stressors, which could then be used to prioritize follow-up actions, such as causal assessment.
 The SQI web-based application was designed in a way that would give users easy access to descriptions of the biological, chemical, and physical components that underlie the unified assessment, depending on the desired level of information within the stressor-response paradigm.

 2.2 Biological response components of the SQI